AI-powered Translation Technologies for Low-Resource Languages

 The trend manifests in the growing deployment of AI-powered tools such as low-resource language models (LrLMs), automatic speech recognition (ASR), real-time speech-to-speech translation, and localized interfaces optimized for indigenous and endangered languages.

-KEY/CONTEMPORARY/CORE CHALLENGES
+OPEN CHALLENGES

 Data scarcity and accessibility